Kids craft ideas for the summer holidays

 Summer holiday craft ideas for children

 As summer arrives in Scotland, we are so looking forward to the holidays!
 Our family-friendly hotel in Inverness, Scotland, welcomes children of all ages.
 And we have luxury family rooms to keep everyone happy.
 Here, we’re sharing some of our favourite summer craft ideas.
-For a fun, easy and inexpensive way to keep the little ones busy during the holidays.
+For a fun, easy and inexpensive way to keep the little ones busy during the summer holidays.

 Decorate your own holiday shoes